dscho/pagefind-xkcd-demo/content/comics/2008-10-24-actuarial.md

 title: "Actuarial"
 num: 493
 alt: >-
   I started to do the tables for more famous people but it got really depressing and morbid and I had to go outside.
 Hat guy wins again.
 img: https://imgs.xkcd.com/comics/actuarial.png
 ---
+[Cueball, seated at a computer terminal, facing to the left.]

-Person: I know you shouldn't feed the trolls, but sometimes they just provoke me to where I can't help replying.
+Cueball: I know you shouldn't feed the trolls, but sometimes they just provoke me to where I can't help replying.

+[Black Hat, seated in an armchair reading a book, facing to the right]

-Hat Guy: Yeah, me too.
-Yesterday this guy kept spamming "First!"
-So I got a set of actuarial tables and spent twenty minutes telling him when all his childhood heroes would likely die.
+Black Hat: Yeah, me too.
+Yesterday this guy kept spamming "First!", so I got a set of actuarial tables and spent twenty minutes telling him when all his childhood heroes would likely die.

+[Cueball turns around in his chair.]

-Person: ...
+Cueball: ...

+[Black Hat, still reading his book.]

-Person: Remind me never to upset you, ever.
+Cueball (off-screen): Remind me never to upset you, ever.

-Hat Guy: 2038: Last of the original Star Wars cast dies.
+Black Hat: 2038: Last of the original Star Wars cast dies.

-Person: Augh!
+Cueball (off-screen): Augh!